 It is technically difficult for a Christian to lose his or her salvation.
 God is slow to anger (Psalm 145:8).
 He is rich in mercy (Ephesians 1:7-8).
 He does not will that any man perish (2 Peter 3:9).
 He is faithful even during our times of unfaithfulness.
 The Holy Spirit continually convicts the conscience of sin.
 But He can still cast off bad branches.
 Christians do not lose their free will upon conversion.
 People can and do, though as shocking or unfortunate it may seem, abandon heartfelt convictions.
 God forbid that a believer apostatize from the faith, but it is an undeniable reality.
 He certainly has the power to keep us, but will not force people into heaven.
 That would not be love.
 We were not created to be robots or puppets, but His children.

 If a Christian holds fast to the gospel by faith, and that alone, then he or she can rest assured of entering Paradise in the afterlife.
 We are kept in by the Holy Spirit in the same way that we entered the Kingdom of God: faith (Galatians 3:1-6; Colossians 2:6-7).
 In other words, we are both justified and sanctified by faith.
-Justification is not like some sort of a wage that we can deplete by sin.
+Justification is not analogous to some sort of a wage that we can deplete by sin.
 We are not saved by "remaining faithful," but by trusting in the atonement of Christ.
 We are either fully a part of God's kingdom or not a member at all.
 There is no in-between.
 Belief in eternal security is not by any means a requirement for subscribing to Sola Fide.
 David J. Stewart also made this problematic statement in his article:

 "I am going to Heaven, regardless of how I live.
 But you say, that's crazy!
 No!
 That's Bible!"

 Let it be said that it is indeed possible for one to "walk away" from or forfeit salvation.
-There are simply too many warnings for Christians to be on guard against apostasy (1 Timothy 4:16, 2 Timothy 1:14 and many other texts plainly attest.
+There are simply too many warnings for Christians to be on guard against apostasy (1 Timothy 4:16, 2 Timothy 1:14; 2 Peter 2:1).
 We are not called to sit back and relax.
-There are no passages in Scripture exempting Christians from the consequences of sin.
 Notice that God said in the Old Testament of certain Jews that if they continued in their rebellion against Him, He would "love them no longer" (Hosea 9:15).
-There is nothing we can do to merit our salvation.
+There is nothing that we can do to merit our salvation.
 God's Law demands perfect obedience.
 Yet, we have all sinned.
-That is why mankind has incurred His condemnation.
+That is why mankind has incurred condemnation by the Law.
 At the same time, God the Father out of His unfathomable love for us sent God the Son into the world to make atonement for our sin.
 We must place our trust in His work alone for justification.
 We can indeed have great assurance of salvation.
 It is a present tense possession.
 It is not as though we have to wring our hands every time we make a mistake or be in constant fear.
 We do not have to walk on eggshells.
 We all have fallen short of God's glory.
 We are all liable to error.
 But we should never put off repenting.

 There is no opportunity for boasting in the Christian life because justification is by faith alone (Ephesians 2:8-9; Titus 3:4-7).
-It is not devoid of good works, but evidenced by good works (Ephesians 2:10).
+The Christian life is not devoid of good works, but evidenced by good works (Ephesians 2:10).
 A saving faith is accompanied with a desire to know and serve God.
 We are saved only by the blood of Jesus Christ.
-Justification does change a person.
+Conversion of heart does change a person.
 The Holy Spirit keeps us in the kingdom of God by the same way that we entered, faith.
 But we must make a choice to be saved.
 We are responsible for our stay here on earth.
 We who profess Christ need to periodically examine ourselves in light of God's Word (2 Corinthians 13:5).
 Phil Johnson accurately describes the "ministry" of David J. Stewart as follows: